 After a long day at work, you’re tired, hot, and just want to relax in the comfort of your own home.
-But when you open your door, you’re greeted with warm air.
-It can be extremely frustrating to find that your air conditioner is blowing warm air and the culprit could be a number of things.
+But what happens if when you open your door, you’re greeted with a house full of warm air?

-As a homeowner, the last thing you want to do is come home and find that your AC system is blowing warm air.
-If your system is blowing warm air, it’s a sign that something isn’t working as it should be.
-Luckily, it may be an easy fix you can do yourself.
+If your AC is blowing warm air, it’s a sign that something isn’t working as it should be.
+Luckily, there may be an easy fix you can do yourself.

-Here are some of the most common reasons why your AC isn’t blowing cold air and what you should do about them.
+Here are some of the most common reasons why your AC is blowing warm air and what to do next.

-1. The Thermostat is On the Wrong Setting
+1. The Thermostat Is On the Wrong Settings

 2. Clogged Air Filter

-If your thermostat is on the correct setting, make sure you check to see if the air filter is dirty.
-Air filters are by far the most neglected part of an AC system even though they’re an essential component.
-If your air filter is dirty, it could be causing your AC system to blow warm air or stop blowing air altogether if it gets bad enough.
-A good rule of thumb is to change your air filter each month to keep your air conditioning system in top shape.
+If your air filters are clogged due to excessive dirt, it can cause your AC system to blow warm air or stop blowing air altogether if it gets bad enough.
+A good rule of thumb is to change your air filter about once a month to keep your air conditioning system in top shape.

 A clogged air filter can also lead to other issues that result in your AC system blowing warm air.
 The excess dirt and dust can start to collect on your AC’s components, such as the condenser coils, making them work harder than they should have to and eventually start to fail.